-In summary, we found that frequentist estimators of the between-trial heterogeneity often fail to pick up the variation present in the data, in particular when the number of trials is very small (e.g. k=3), resulting in a relatively high proportion of estimates being 0.
-The observed downwards bias is in agreement with previous findings (see e.g. Chung et al. (2013); Böhning et al. (2002)).
-Furthermore, the commonly applied approach of constructing confidence intervals using normal quantiles fails to reflect the uncertainty in the estimation of the between-trial heterogeneity.
-This has been recognized before and methods based on t-distributions have been proposed to tackle the problem (Follmann and Proschan, 1999; Hartung and Knapp, 2001a,b; Knapp and Hartung, 2003; Higgins et al., 2009).
-Here we included the method by Knapp-Hartung in our investigations.
-Their approach yields more favourable results in terms of coverage probabilities of the confidence intervals than the standard approach based on normal quantiles (Hartung and Knapp, 2001a,b).
-As we have seen in the simulations presented here, the

-Knapp-Hartung approach controls the coverage probability even in settings with very few small studies, which was also demonstrated in a very recent commentary for the case of only two studies (k=2) (Gonnermann et al., 2015).
+In summary, we found that frequentist estimators of the between-trial heterogeneity often fail to pick up the variation present in the data, particularly when the number of trials is very small (e.g. k = 3), resulting in a relatively high proportion of estimates being 0.
+The observed downward bias is in agreement with previous findings (refer to e.g. Chung et al., 2013; Böhning et al., 2002).
+Furthermore, the commonly applied approach of constructing Cls using normal quantiles fails to reflect the uncertainty in the estimation of the between-trial heterogeneity.
+This has been recognized before, and methods based on t-distributions have been proposed to tackle the problem (Follmann and Proschan, 1999; Hartung and Knapp, 2001a,2001b; Knapp and Hartung, 2003; Higgins et al., 2009).
+Here, we included the method by Knapp-Hartung in our investigations.
+Their approach yields more favourable results in terms of coverage probabilities of the Cls than the standard approach based on normal quantiles (Hartung and Knapp, 2001a,2001b).
+As we have seen in the simulations presented here, the Knapp-Hartung approach controls the coverage probability even in settings with very few small studies, which was also demonstrated in a very recent commentary for the case of only two studies (k = 2) (Gonnermann et al., 2015).
 As we have seen here, however, these intervals are often very long and fairly conservative, which again is in agreement with previous findings (Gonnermann et al., 2015; Harbord and Higgins, 2008).

 The Bayesian credibility intervals based on uniform and half-normal priors also exhibited coverage probabilities in excess of the nominal level for a range of scenarios considered.
 However, they tended to be shorter than those obtained by the Knapp-Hartung method while producing coverage probabilities either similar to the Knapp-Hartung method or closer to the nominal level.
-With very few studies the performance of the Bayesian credibility intervals is of course sensitive to the specification of the prior for the between-trial heterogeneity (Lambert et al., 2005).
-On the whole the proposed half-normal priors with scales 0.5 or 1 performed well across the scenarios considered, which we believe reflect typical situations encountered in rare diseases as evidenced by our example in immunosuppression after liver transplantation in children.
+With very few studies, the performance of the Bayesian credibility intervals is of course sensitive to the specification of the prior for the between-trial heterogeneity (Lambert et al., 2005).
+On the whole, the proposed half-normal priors with a scale of 0.5 or 1 performed well across the scenarios considered, which we believe reflects typical situations encountered in rare diseases as evidenced by our example in immunosuppression after liver transplantation in children.
 Therefore, we would recommend this choice of prior for applications in rare diseases and small populations.
 Furthermore, these priors are also supported by empirical evidence reported in Turner et al. (2015).
-With larger numbers of studies of course the prior specification becomes less important.
+With larger numbers of studies of course, the prior specification becomes less important.

-Frequentist and Bayesian appproaches to interval estimation in metaanalyses have been compared elsewhere (Chung et al., 2013).
-However, our comparisons were not only different by focussing on scenarios typical for rare diseases and small populations, but also in the range of scenarios considered and number of simulation replications performed.
-We were able to run this relatively extensive simulation study including computationally intensive fully Bayesian approaches because of an advance in their implementation resulting in the R package bayesmeta moving away, as very recently suggested in Turner et al. (2015), from standard Markov chain Monte Carlo techniques.
+Frequentist and Bayesian approaches to interval estimation in meta-analyses have been compared elsewhere (Chung et al., 2013).
+However, our comparisons were not only different by focusing on scenarios typical for rare diseases and small populations but also in the range of scenarios considered and number of simulation replications performed.
+We were able to run this relatively extensive simulation study including computationally intensive fully Bayesian approaches because of an advance in their implementation resulting in the bayesmeta R package.
+With that we are moving away from standard Monte Carlo techniques, as suggested by Turner et al. (2015).